GladysAssistant/v4-website/en/docs/api/6_internal_service.md

 ---
 id: developing-a-service
-title: Developping a Service
+title: Developing a Service
-sidebar_label: Developping a Service
+sidebar_label: Developing a Service
 ---

 In Gladys 4, most integrations which don't need to be started on another physical machine than Gladys are internal services and integrated into Gladys core.